ieriii/spacy-annotator/README.md

 ipywidgets: 7.5.1
 re: 2.2.1

-## Credits
+## References
 spacy-annotator is based on [SpaCy](https://spacy.io/) and [pigeon](https://github.com/agermanidis/pigeon).
-Many thanks to them for making their awesome library publicly available.
+Many thanks to them for making their awesome libraries publicly available.